madhavibheema/PhraseCount/README.md

 Please create a program executable from the command line that when given text(s) will return a list of the 100 most common three word sequences.

+# Software Used
+- Intellij Community Edition with jdk 1.8.
+- Github.
+- I prefer Intellij as the ultimate edition supports adding databases within IDE and refactoring is very easy.
+We do need a separated DB tool and it saves time.

 # Installation and Running Application
-I used Intellij Community Edition and used jdk 1.8.
-I prefer Intellij as the ultimate edition supports with adding databases and refactoring is very easy.

 ### Prerequisites